Luiz Inácio Lula da Silva

-In July 2017, Lula was convicted on charges of money laundering and corruption in the Operation Car Wash context, after which he spent a total of 580 days in prison.
-He attempted to run in the 2018 Brazilian presidential election, but was disqualified under Brazil's Ficha Limpa law.
+In July 2017, Lula was convicted on charges of money laundering and corruption in the Operation Car Wash context.
+He was arrested in April 2018 and went on to spend a total of 580 days in prison.
+Lula attempted to run in the 2018 Brazilian presidential election, but was disqualified under Brazil's Ficha Limpa law.
 He was convicted again in February 2019, and was released from prison the following November.
 His two convictions were nullified in 2021 by the Supreme Federal Court, in a ruling which also found serious biases in the first case against him, also annulling all other pending cases.
 Once legally allowed to make another run for the presidency, Lula did so in the 2022 election and ultimately defeated the incumbent Jair Bolsonaro in a runoff.
 Sworn in on 1 January 2023 at the age of 77, he became the oldest Brazilian president at time of inauguration, as well as the first to have defeated an incumbent president and to be elected to a third term.

+During his second presidency, Lula faced the 8 January attacks on federal institutions and advanced some institutional and economic reforms, including the approval of a landmark tax reform and a new fiscal framework.
+Although the period saw GDP growth, lower inflation and unemployment, and a decline in income inequality, persistent fiscal deficits contributed to rising public debt and relatively high interest rates.
+His administration has also emphasized environmental policy, renewed international engagement, and played a leading role in negotiations that enabled the preliminary approval of the Mercosur–European Union trade agreement.
+On 2 August 2026, Lula formally launched his bid for reelection in the October elections.